mahindrautela/mahindrautela.github.io/_pages/research.md

 ## Structural health monitoring
 1. Out-of-distribution detection/Anomaly detection in aerospace composites: Collecting datasets accommodating all possible damage scenarios is cumbersome, costly, and inaccessible for aerospace applications.
 In this paper, we have proposed two different self-supervised representation learning approaches to learn the distribution of baseline signals.
 The trained self-supervised learner is used for delamination prediction with an anomaly detection philosophy.
 We metholdogies like autoencoders, variational autoencoders, PCA-SVM, ICA-SVM are employed.
+More about this work is available here [Paper-1](https://www.sciencedirect.com/science/article/pii/S026382232200366X), [Paper-2](https://arxiv.org/abs/2308.05350)

 <p align="center">
   <img src="../images/8wcscm.png" width="450" height="300" />